 - Some of the cheapest industrial land in the country is available in Losberg.
 Currently only Eskom electricity and water is available, however the municipality plans to upgrade the infrastructure of Losberg to attract more investment. - As mentioned in the previous section, there is potential for the development of office type businesses in the high tech and business services sub sectors.
-Land is available next to the Fochville civic centre. - The development node at the N12 is suited for transport and logistics activities.
-A small 'Logistics Village' that provides services to transport seems to be feasible.
+Land is available next to the Fochville civic centre.
+The civic centre itself could be alienated.

+- The development node at the N12 is suited for transport and logistics activities.
+A small 'Logistics Village' that provides services to transport may be feasible.
 At a later stage industrial development will be considered. - The urban-rural transition area between Fochville and Losberg has been opened for non-noxious business and industrial development subject to obtaining the land use rights and comments from neighbours.